ssenanb/Sensor-Bridge-STM32-to-Cloud-via-ESP32/README.md

 * The ESP32 was programmed using Arduino IDE and the Arduino framework

 * The data is sent to ThingSpeak via HTTP POST over Wi-Fi

+-> Software Flow (ESP32)

+- Wait for incoming UART line ending with `\n`
+- Parse JSON using ArduinoJson
+- Format an HTTP POST body with API key and field values
+- Send HTTP POST to ThingSpeak every 2 seconds

 -> ThingSpeak Platform